 In addition to modern cello, I am also active on the baroque and teaches this as well.
 Since 2015 I have actively researched early 18th century performance practice and harmonic theory with the focus of understanding the J.S.
 Bach Cello Suites.
 I am a strong believer in using theory and history to inform one’s own performances and this stands strong in my teaching.

 My thorough research in early 20th century performance practice for the past few years has enabled me to teach espressive techniques long “forgotten” in a way that can be brought into modern day interpretations.
 Read more about this under Research.

 I am perceived as a pedagogical, motivating, patient and creative teacher, who tailor my teaching according to each student’s individual level and goals.

 I teach modern cello, early 20th century cello, baroque cello, orchestral repertoire and chamber music.
 Besides technique, music making and performance, I can help you towards orchestral auditions, 17th and 18th century performance practice, particularly on the J.S.
 Bach Cello Suites, early 20th century performance practice, and on contemporary music.
-I also teach orchestration and arranging.
+I also teach orchestration and arranging, composition, music theory and aural skills.
 I take on students of all levels and give private lessons in London or through Zoom or Skype.